bensfisher/atrocities-parser/README.md

 atrocities-parser
 =================

-This pulls death numbers and dates by country from Amnesty International country reports.
-It works, but it's rough and VERY slow.
-I'm in the process of rewriting this using spaCy, which speeds up the parsing considerably.
+The file spacy\_parser.py contains the function 'atrocities\_parser', which extracts the date and number of deaths from sentences in Amnesty International reports that mention attacks on civilians.
+It takes as its input the filepath of the directory which contains the AI reports that you want to parse and returns a list with the information that you can then convert to a pandas dataframe (my attempts to do this within the function were met with many angry ascii unicode errors).